 Amanaz came from Zambia and were key figures in the 1970s ‘Zam-rock’ movement, when some African bands were soaking up all sorts of influences from Western music, including heavy rock and psychedelia.
 I don’t know if they ever heard the Velvet Underground, but ‘Sunday Morning’ from their 1975 album Africa shares not only the name of a Velvets number but the sort of languorous, melancholic mood that Lou Reed would have been proud of.
 The production is rudimentary, and the ending abrupt, but this is a classic that ought to be heard by many more than just the specialists.

 How had I missed Sonny Sharrock before now?
 He was an American free jazz guitarist who flourished for a while in the late 60s, effectively retired for a while, only to be encouraged back in the 1980s.
 His music is fabulously inventive, though a little challenging for most.
 His most interesting work was done in collaboration with his vocalist wife Linda, who supplies the shrieks in ‘Portrait of Linda in Three Colors, All Black’, an exhilarating piece from their 1969 album Black Woman.
 Just the sort of music to play if you want to clear a room at Christmas.

 The one person not to let me down in concert this year was the American jazz trumpeter Dave Douglas, one of my musical heroes.
 I saw him at the Queen Elizabeth Hall in London with a starry line-up including guitarist Mary Halvorson and bassist Bill Laswell.
-Douglas always has several projects on the go, with different line-ups, and the graceful ‘Ups and Downs’ is from his 2018 collaboration Scandal with saxophonist Joe Lovano.
+Douglas always has several projects on the go, with different line-ups, and the graceful ‘Ups and Downs’ is from his fine 2018 collaboration Scandal with saxophonist Joe Lovano.

 He’s my brother.
 He plays the guitar and sings (but not on this track).
 He’s made two CDs but only put the one on Spotify.
 He’s quite good.